Tomie: Adaptations

 Tomie has been adapted into a series of Japanese horror films released between 1998 and 2011.
 There are to date nine films in the series.
 The 2018 anime Junji Ito Collection was presented with two episodes where Tomie was the main character, and the 2023 Junji Ito Maniac had another episode with Tomie.

 Most of the manga stories occur during the dark of night for its sense of eeriness, and the films generally follow suit.

 There are many similarities, but also differences, from the film to the manga.
 For examples, in the books her eyes are silver, but are brown in the films (in some manga chapters as well her hair is not black but instead blonde or brown); in the films, Tomie's sexuality is more ambiguous as well.
 In the manga, Tomie's attitude towards women seems to range between thinly veiled hostility and outright murderous rage (unless she stands to profit from them), while the film incarnation is known to seduce women as well as men, and in many of the movies in fact befriends a solitary girl, though their friendship tends to have lesbian undertones.

 In July 2019, Alexandre Aja was announced to be developing a television series adaptation of Tomie for Quibi, in conjunction with Sony Pictures Television and Universal Content Productions, with David Leslie Johnson-McGoldrick serving as writer and executive producer and Hiroki Shirota on board as co-producer.
 In July 2020, Adeline Rudolph was announced to have been cast as Tomie.
 In October 2020, it was announced that Quibi is shutting down on December 1, 2020, leaving the fate of the series in question.

 Reception

-Junji Ito won the 1989 Kazuo Umezu Prize for his work on Tomie.
+Junji Ito won honorable mention for the Kazuo Umezu Prize in 1987 and won the prize in 1989 for Tomie.
 Since then, the manga has spawned a cult following and is still generally praised by fans and critics alike.